oauth2-proxy/oauth2-proxy/README.md

   -client-id="": the Google OAuth Client ID: ie: "123456.apps.googleusercontent.com" -client-secret="": the OAuth Client Secret -config="": path to config file
-  -cookie-domain="": an optional cookie domain to force cookies to (ie: .yourcompany.com) -cookie-expire=168h0m0s: expire timeframe for cookie -cookie-https-only=false: set HTTPS only cookie -cookie-secret="": the seed string for secure cookies -google-apps-domain=: authenticate against the given Google apps domain (may be given multiple times) -htpasswd-file="": additionally authenticate against a htpasswd file.
+  -cookie-domain="": an optional cookie domain to force cookies to (ie: .yourcompany.com)* -cookie-expire=168h0m0s: expire timeframe for cookie -cookie-httponly=true: set HttpOnly cookie -cookie-https-only=true: set HTTPS only cookie -cookie-secret="": the seed string for secure cookies -display-htpasswd-form=true: display username / password login form if an htpasswd file is provided -google-apps-domain=: authenticate against the given Google apps domain (may be given multiple times) -htpasswd-file="": additionally authenticate against a htpasswd file.
 Entries must be created with "htpasswd -s" for SHA encryption
-  -http-address="127.0.0.1:4180": <addr>:<port> to listen on for HTTP clients -pass-basic-auth=true: pass HTTP Basic Auth, X-Forwarded-User and X-Forwarded-Email information to upstream -redirect-url="": the OAuth Redirect URL. ie: "https://internalapp.yourcompany.com/oauth2/callback" -upstream=: the http url(s) of the upstream endpoint.
+  -http-address="127.0.0.1:4180": [http://]<addr>:<port> or unix://<path> to listen on for HTTP clients -pass-basic-auth=true: pass HTTP Basic Auth, X-Forwarded-User and X-Forwarded-Email information to upstream -redirect-url="": the OAuth Redirect URL. ie: "https://internalapp.yourcompany.com/oauth2/callback" -skip-auth-regex=: bypass authentication for requests path's that match (may be given multiple times) -upstream=: the http url(s) of the upstream endpoint.
 If multiple, routing is based on path -version=false: print version string
 ```